tom-pollak/betbot/README.md

 smarkets works well, however coral scraping is dodgy and odds are unreliable

+**edit** smarkets has modified its website the day after I started scraping their website and adds a delay before showing their odds so all odds come back as empty :(

 uses 888sport bet365 unibet api through [soccerapi](https://github.com/S1M0N38/soccerapi).

 bet365 is locked due to region I think.